Migrating Your Azure Virtual Network (VNet) to Akamai Cloud VPC

 The goal is to have a complete snapshot of your Azure VNet layout, connectivity, and access controls before starting the migration.

 With your Azure VNet environment documented, the next step is to design the equivalent layout in Akamai Cloud.
-Your goal is to replicate routing behavior, instance roles, and access controls as closely as possible.
-For example, to replicate the Azure VNet in Akamai Cloud, you would need:
+The goal is to replicate routing behavior, instance roles, and access controls as closely as possible.
+To replicate the example Azure VNet in Akamai Cloud, you would need:

-• An Akamai VPC with a CIDR block that matches the Azure VNet configuration, if possible
+• An Akamai VPC with a CIDR block that matches the Azure VNet configuration, for example:

 • 10.0.1.0/24 for private workloads